niesfisch/jmsloadtester/README.md

 to be continued.........

-## the different app.properties settings:
+## the different app.properties settings

+    jndi.properties
+    a filename, e.g. “c:/tmp/jndi.properties”
+    points to the directory and file that holds the jndi connection properties. make sure you provide forward slashes “/” for directories.

 <table class="guidetable" border="0">
 <tbody>